warpem/warp/docs/user_guide/warptools/quick_start_warptools_tilt_series.md

 tomograms by running template matching against both the template and a flipped version for a number of tilt series and comparing the height of the top scoring peaks in each case.

+!!! question "When should I use spectral whitening?"

+    Low resolution information typically has much more spectral power than high resolution in our templates.
+This leads to low resolution information dominating the calculation of correlation scores.
+The `--whiten` flag turns on spectral whitening of the template, a process designed to boost the high frequency information to the same power as the low frequency information.
+This option will only improve matching results if your tomograms are well aligned and have meaningful information at the resolution you are matching at.

 Templates are saved in `warp_tiltseries/template` and correlation volumes are written into the `warp_tiltseries/matching` directory.